emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 ![Image of SendBird Dashboard](/assets/article_images/2018-02-16-sendbird-for-building-react-native-messaging-apps/sendbird-connection.png)

-We are registred now! let's go to the next step.
+We are registered now! let's go to the next step.

 Join channel
 ---
-All registred users can create or join channel which provides methods to easily send, fetch, and receive messages in real-time.
+All regisetred users can create or join channel which provides methods to easily send, fetch, and receive messages in real-time.

-Sendbird provides you with different types of channel:
+SendBird provides you with different types of channel:

-  * **Open channel**: anyone may join and participate in chat.
+  * **Open channel**: anyone may join and participate in the chat.
-  * **Group channel**: user can join the chat only through an invitation. it could be a private channel among multiple users or between tow users.
-Also, You can send files and costum Data using files transfers.
+  * **Group channel**: the user can join the chat only through an invitation. it could be a private channel among multiple users or between tow users.
+Also, You can send files and custom Data using files transfers.

 In our app we will use group channel.